Aryapersonal/Twitter_sentiment_analysis/README.md

 ## Conclusion

 The sentiment analysis project on the Twitter dataset yielded important insights and identified several valuable insights for improvement.

+## Acknowledgments
+Thanks to the contributors of the libraries used in this project: Pandas, NumPy, Matplotlib, and Seaborn.

+Thanks to the creators of the Twitter  dataset for providing the data used in this analysis.

+Special thanks to the Prodigy Infotech to provide me this opportunity to showcase my skills in Data loading & preprocessing ,train_test_split data ,sentiment analysis Train models like classification report , accuracy score , Visualize Confusion matrix &  Sentiment distribution and forming meaningul insights.

 ### Author : ARYA S
 ### LinkedIn :  www.linkedin.com/in/arya-dataanalyst